NorwegianVeterinaryInstitute/BioinfTraining/techstuff.md

 ### The problem
 You have  several hundred datasets that you want to analyze using a method of choice.
 Examples of these are:
-* Shotgun dataset from several hundred bacterial isolates
+* Assembly of shotgun datasets from several hundred bacterial isolates
 * Hundreds of metagenomic samples that need to be quality controlled and classified.
 * Iteration of parameters for testing a model you are developing.
 * etc...

 There are many situations where you have many samples and you can make a script that processes them one after the other.
 When you have a stand-alone computer that is the only option you have.
 But doing for instance bacterial genome assemblies for several hundred isolates will take a lot of time, even with a fast computer.

-However, when you have access to a Computing cluster such as [Abel](https://www.uio.no/english/services/it/research/hpc/abel/), then you can harness the power of the cluster by spreading out your assembly jobs, by running the assemblies in parellel.
+However, when you have access to a Computing cluster such as [Abel](https://www.uio.no/english/services/it/research/hpc/abel/), then you can harness the power of the cluster by spreading out your assembly jobs, by running the assemblies in parallel.
 That substantially reduces the waiting time for yourself.

 #### NOTE
-Each user on Abel can only use 400 cpu's simulataneously, that is 200 jobs using 2 CPUs per job.
+Each user on Abel can only use 400 cpu's simultaneously, that is 200 jobs using 2 CPUs per job.
 If you want to run more jobs, any job after 400 cpu's are started has to wait until one of the earlier jobs has finished.

 ### The solutions.